 These hotels are coined as the “ultimate symbiosis of sustainability and luxury.”
 They’ve taken their passion for ecotourism in Costa Rica and beyond and used it as a way to not only get CST certified but also to gain international attention, receiving awards from National Geographic among others.

 But it’s not just the exclusive luxury lodges that follow adhere to sustainable practices in their operations.
-Many smaller hotels, including our own, Drift Away Eco Lodge, as well as a number of Costa Rica eco-resorts, have built their businesses in alignment with a sustainable operations model.
+Many smaller hotels, as well as a number of Costa Rica eco-resorts, have built their businesses in alignment with a sustainable operations model.

 Sustainable Tour Operators